appmagine/react-jsonapi/README.markdown

 - `hasErrors` - whether any of this set of models and collections had an error response on the last request

-### Changes to Backbone behavior
+### Added Backbone attributes

-The following convenience attributes are added to each instance of `Model` and `Collection`:
+Some additional convenience attributes are added to each instance of `Backbone.Model` and `Backbone.Collection`:

 - `syncing` - whether a pending sync is ongoing
 - `error` - the error returned by the latest request, or null